 Constance A. Cummings, PhD, Project Director of the FPR, is co-editor of Formative Experiences: The Interaction of Caregiving, Culture, and Developmental Psychobiology (Cambridge University Press, 2010).
 She is currently working on an edited volume based on the FPR’s 2010 conference on cultural and biological contexts of psychiatric disorders with co-editors Rob Lemelson and Laurence Kirmayer of McGill University.
 Planning is also underway for the 6th FPR-UCLA interdisciplinary conference, A Critical Moment: Sex/Gender at the Intersection of Culture, Brain, and Behavior, October 23-24, 2015.
-A Critical Moment: Sex/Gender at the Intersection of Culture, Brain, and Behavior.
+A Critical Moment: Sex/Gender Research at the Intersection of Culture, Brain, & Behavior.
 She explores related topics on the FPR blog and posts links to cutting-edge research on, and public perceptions of, brain, mind, culture, and mental illness on twitter.
 She received her doctorate in theoretical linguistics from New York University in 2001.

 Critical acclaim for Formative Experiences: